 Serve lots of raw fruits and vegetables.
 Leftovers can be cooked into a different dish the following day.
 You can take your leftover carrot sticks and roast them for dinner the next night.
 Make an apple crisp out of your leftover apples.
 There are many ways to reinvent foods into something else to avoid wasting it.

 Not all kids will like all things raw.
 I remember serving a veggie tray to my kids one time.
 I had a girl enthusiastically ask for cauliflower and when I gave it to her, she took a bite and said, I sure wish this was hot.
 Ha ha.
 She meant she didn’t like it raw.
 She was used to me roasting it for her.
 The next day I roasted all the leftovers from the tray and they gobbled them right up.

 Save food, stop waste by keeping foods simple

 Make simple things like ham sandwiches, cheese and crackers or pretzels with peanut butter.
 Kids tend to like plain and simple food better than a gourmet meal.

 Any post on this blog may contain affiliate links which pay me a very small commission for items you purchase using the links but costs you nothing extra.
 I can help defray a small percentage of the cost of producing the blog to share information with you.

-Cut down food waste by making it more fun to eat
+Reduce food waste by making it more fun to eat

 Kids like to eat with their hands.
 It’s easier for them.
 They get more sensory involvement than they do with silverware.
-Serve some things they ca eat with their hands to satisfy this desire.
+Serve some things they can eat with their hands to satisfy this desire.
 Homemade chicken nuggets, carrot sticks, bananas and other things that can be picked up and eaten help kids feel more relaxed and finish more of their food for less waste.

 What are some of the most popular foods for kids?
 Hamburgers, fries, corndogs, hot dogs, nuggets, pizza.
 What do they all have in common?
 You eat them with your hands.